sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 * The heading of your aircraft can be wrong by a significant margin during or right after a hard turn.
 The steadier the flight, the more accurate it is.

 * The artificial horizon drift issue does not help.
-Accurate positioning for the POI markers depends on the actual attitude and heading of the aircraft, any slight difference of few degres will mess up the accuracy.
+Accurate positioning for the POI markers depends on the actual attitude and heading of the aircraft, any slight difference of few degres will mess up the tracking.

-* OSD is character based, it's a 30x16 grid for PAL, and 30x13 for NTSC, it's not super accurate.
+* OSD is character based, it's a 30x16 grid for PAL, and 30x13 for NTSC, it's not super high-definition.

 * The crosshair is not perfectly centered in both horizontal and vertical dimensions because of an even numbers of columns and rows